 Jerusalem is probably the holiest city in the world and one of the most fascinating places to visit in Israel.
 For Judaism, this is where many events from the Bible took place, and where the Temple was standing (on Temple Mount).
 Christians find it holy as this is where Jesus had the Last Supper, was crucified, and then resurrected.
 For Muslims, this is the third most important city, where the prophet Muhammad ascended into heaven (on the same Temple Mount).
 Throughout the years, many synagogues, churches, and mosques have been built in the city.
 This brought international influences and created one of the most interesting architectural styles.

 The city of Jerusalem carries so much history, especially because it was so important to all religions.
-It was conquered by the Romans, Greeks, Mamluks, Crusaders, Ottomans (Turks), and many others.
+From biblical times, It was conquered by the Romans, Greeks, Mamluks, Crusaders, Ottomans (Turks), and many others.
 Archeological sites that show this wide history are all around the city.
 The more interesting ones are the Tower of David museum and The Western Wall Tunnels.
 The tunnels’ exit is on Via Dolorosa, where you can follow Jesus’s path towards the Church of the Holy Sepulchre.

 The population of Jerusalem is a mix of Jews, both orthodox and secular, Arabs, Armenians, and more.
 That creates a unique cultural mosaic that is impressive to look at.
 The people of Jerusalem demonstrate a good co-living environment.
 Blend in as you walk in the alleys of the old city, in the markets, and in between the religious sites.